 Instructor: James Sondgeroth

 For the essay exam, students will be allowed to use one sheet of paper (8.5 X 11) with handwritten notes on both sides.
-These notes must be turned in with the exam and will constitute 10% of the exam grade depending on how complete they are.
+These notes must be turned in with the exam and will constitute up to 10% of the exam grade depending on how complete they are.